Angry Birds: Media

-Rovio is investigating ways to expand the Angry Birds brand, including merchandise, television shows and movies.
-Mikael Hed, CEO of Rovio Mobile, has envisioned a feature film in the stop-motion animation style of Aardman Animations, famous for the Wallace and Gromit franchise.
-To that end, Rovio has purchased a Helsinki-based animation studio to prepare Angry Birds short cartoons on the Nicktoons station's Nickelodeon Extra, the first of which was a Christmas special named "Wreck the Halls" that debuted in December 2011.
-Hed acknowledges that such a film would be years away, and that Rovio must keep the characters relevant until then, by producing sequels or new ports of the original game.
+Early on in the franchise's history, Rovio investigated ways to expand the Angry Birds brand, including merchandise, television shows and films.
+In 2010, Mikael Hed, CEO of Rovio Entertainment, envisioned a feature film in the stop-motion animation style reminiscent of Aardman Animations, famous for the Wallace & Gromit franchise.
+To that end, Rovio acquired a Helsinki-based animation studio to prepare Angry Birds short cartoons on for Nickelodeon Extra, the first of which was a Christmas special named "Wreck the Halls" that debuted in December 2011.
+He acknowledged that such a film would be years away, and that Rovio must keep the characters relevant until then, by producing sequels and new adaptations of the game.